 - Each child's learning and development is tracked using 'Tapestry', an online learning journal.
 This is updated weekly by the child's keyperson so parents are able to see what their child has been doing at playgroup.
 All observations of the children are linked to the 7 areas of the Early Years Foundation Stage curriculum.
 Parents are also able to add to their child's learning journey. (https://powellcorderoy.co.uk/wp-content/uploads/2017/11/Tapestry-Guide-For-Parents-Android-A5-Booklet.pdf)

 - At Humpty Dumpty Playgroup we ensure that our setting is fully inclusive to every child's individual needs.

 - If the child's key-person has any areas of concern, they will work with our SENCo, the child's parents and child to support any further interventions where necessary.
 We work closely with the Local Children's Centre and Health Visitor's.
 We are able to implement a speech and language assessment in the setting, and with parent consent we are able to contact outside agencies for additional support

 - We use symbols in our daily visual timetable for all children, in the playroom and toilet area.
-One staff member is trained to use PECS and Schematics systems.
 All staff are trained in using Makaton.